-Not sure whether the position is a job or internship?
+Questions?
 Email us or call 651.690.8890 for answers to all your questions about posting opportunities for students.

 Tabling and Interview Days

-The St. Catherine University Career Opportunities Fair occurs in October each year.
-This career fair provides an excellent occasion to connect with talented students and alumnae for upcoming job openings and internships.
+The St. Catherine University Career Opportunities Fair is held during fall semester.
+This fair provides an excellent occasion to connect with talented students and alumni for upcoming job openings and internships.
 Employer registration will begin in mid-July via KatieCareer by Handshake.
 Create an account and connect St. Catherine University.